Chocolate Marshmallow Cookies feature tender, caky, peppermint chocolate cookies with a marshmallow hidden under a fudgy homemade chocolate frosting.

-- 1/2 cup milk
+- ½ cup milk

 - 1 teaspoon pure vanilla extract

-- 1/4 teaspoon peppermint extract
+- ¼ teaspoon peppermint extract

-- 30 peppermint swirl marshmallows
+- 30 peppermint swirl marshmallows sliced in half

 - 3 cups confectioners’ sugar

-- 6 tablespoons unsalted butter, melted and cooled
+- 6 tablespoons unsalted butter melted and cooled

-- 1/4 cup plus 1 1/2 t. cocoa powder
+- ¼ cup plus 1 ½ teaspoon cocoa powder

-- 1/4 cup plus 2 T. milk
+- ¼ cup plus 2 tablespoon milk

-- 3/4 teaspoon pure vanilla extract
+- ¾ teaspoon pure vanilla extract

-- Remove baking sheets from oven, and place a marshmallow, cut-side down, in the center of each cookie, pressing down slightly.
-Return to oven, and continue baking until marshmallows begins to melt, 2 to 2 1/2 minutes.
-Transfer cookies to a wire rack to cool completely before frosting.
+- Remove the baking sheets from the oven and place a marshmallow, cut-side down, in the center of each cookie, pressing down slightly.
+Return to the oven and continue baking until the marshmallows begin to melt, 2 to 2 ½ minutes.

 - Place confectioners’ sugar in a medium bowl.
 Whisk in butter and cocoa powder.
 Add milk and vanilla, and whisk until well combined.